 - e.
 When the Player is ready to provide additional urine, the Player, along with the Sample Collection Personnel, shall proceed to the private area with the closed beaker that contains the insufficient Sample. - f.
 The collection process as outlined above starting at Section F-2-a of this Exhibit "A" shall be repeated. - 4.
 If a Sample does not meet the laboratory specific gravity guidelines as indicted in subsection F-2-j of this Exhibit "A", the following procedures shall be implemented: - a.
 The Sample Collection Personnel are responsible for informing the Player that she is required to provide a further Sample(s) and for collecting such additional Sample(s) in accordance with the Testing Agency's established criteria.
 The Sample Collection Personnel will ask the Player to discard the invalid Sample into the toilet, in the presence of the Sample Collection Personnel. - b.
 The collection procedures shall be repeated as provided in subsections 2 and 3 of Section F of this Exhibit "A" and in accordance with the Testing Agency's criteria for the number of additional Samples to be collected. - c.
-The Sample Collection Personnel shall record that the Samples collected were obtained from a single Player and shall indicate the order in which the Samples were provided. - 5.
-Requirements for Sample Collection - a.
-Any unusual behavior by the Player and/or her interpreter, parent or guardian, if any, or anomalies with potential to compromise Sample Collection shall be recorded by Sample Collection Personnel and reported to the Testing Agency. - b.
-If there are doubts as to the origin or authenticity of the Sample, the Player shall be asked to provide an additional Sample, in accordance with the procedures outlined in this Section F of this Exhibit "A". - c.
-The Sample Collection Personnel shall provide the Player with the opportunity to document any concerns she may have about how Sample Collection was conducted. - d.
-In conducting Sample Collection, the following information shall be recorded: - i.
-Date and time of notification; - ii.
-Type of Test (In-Competition or Out-of-Competition); - iii.
-Date and time of Sample provision;
+The Sample Collection Personnel shall record that the Samples collected were obtained from a single Player and shall indicate the order in which the Samples were provided. - G. Conducting Sample Collection Blood.
+The following is a general overview of the blood Sample Collection procedures: - 1.
+Sample Collection Personnel shall have the responsibility for ensuring that each Sample is properly collected, identified and sealed, as well as maintaining control and cleanliness of the collection area. - 2.
+The following steps shall be followed in order to ensure that the Samples are properly collected: - a.
+Prior to initiating Sample Collection, the Sample Collection Personnel shall confirm that the Player to be Tested is the same Player selected for Testing.
+The Player must provide photo identification, or be identified by the Administrator prior to entering the Doping Control Station.
+Any failure to confirm the identity of the Player shall be documented. - b.
+The Sample Collection Personnel shall instruct the Player to hydrate (e.g., water or sports drink) and sit with her feet on the floor for at least 15 minutes prior to commencing the Sample Collection. - c.
+The Sample Collection Personnel shall ensure that the Player is offered a choice of select Sample Collection Equipment and shall instruct the Player to randomly select two (2) pieces of Sample Collection Equipment (e.g., blood collection kits with two vacutainer collection tubes, a sterile needle, a blood draw holder, and an individually sealed transport kit).
+The Sample Collection Personnel shall remove the contents from one collection kit and assemble the needle and blood draw holder.
+The second collection kit will be used as back-up, if necessary.
+The vacutainer collection tubes, needle and holder shall remain in the Sample Collection Personnel's possession at all times until the packaging of the Sample.